Home GUIDE: TIN Number Requirements in the Philippines

 2. Input your registered username (i.e., the one sent to you via email) and your email address.
 If the username and email address match, you will receive an email containing your password.
 Check your spam folder if you cannot see the email in your inbox.

-3. Fill out the Basic Taxpayer Data Form with the required information, which includes: The name of the employee, birthdate, name extension, email address, civil status, and gender.
+3. Fill out the Basic Taxpayer Data Form with the required information, which includes the name of the employee, birthdate, name extension, email address, civil status, and gender.
 Important Note: Taxpayers with no middle name must get their TINs manually at the concerned Revenue District Office (RDO).

 Importance of Having a TIN number